For assistance with program assessment, contact:

 - Guide the council's activities in supporting campus assessment efforts

 - Provide evidence to the Higher Learning Commission regarding our use of good assessment practices as part of our accreditation review.

 Because we have so many programs and the review process is labor-intensive, the council only reviews a strategic 10% sample of plans each year.
-The sample includes programs at the midpoint of their Academic Program Review or specialized accreditation cycle, plus a random sample of programs that have not been reviewed in the previous two academic years.
+The sample includes programs at the midpoint of their Academic Program Review or specialized accreditation cycle, plus a random sample of programs that have not been reviewed in the previous three academic years.